YetAnotherNerd/whatlastgenre/README.md

 If you seriously want to tag release-types (-r) or musicbrainz-ids (-m) you should also enable interactive-mode (-i).
-Consider to save the mbids (-m) when not using --no-mbrainz, you searched for them, why not save them? ;) Think about using the cache feature (-c) if you have a large set of albums to speed up things next time.
-Disabling music-sites is not recommended, the more sources the better tags.
+Consider to save the mbids (-m) when not using --no-mbrainz, you searched for them, why not save them? ;) Disabling music-sites is not recommended, the more sources the better tags.
+Cache can be cleaned by removing the cache file, default timeout is 7 days.

 ### Examples